Keepingshtum/CS146/README.md

 Remember, once someone merges code/ notes/ etc. to the repo, it's not a guarantee it's perfect.
 You can always raise new PRs which improve on what's on the Repo already, or raise issues which point out flaws/ areas of improvement.

+Also remember to check this Readme/ other docs frequently, as things might change!

 ### What counts for extra credit
 Every subfolder you see is one potential area to earn extra credit.